MD-CWI/afivo-streamer/README.md

 ### Running the code

-    ./streamer_2d cfgs/example_2d.txt
+    ./streamer_2d  ConfigureFiles/example_2d.txt
-    ./streamer_cyl cfgs/example_cyl.txt
+    ./streamer_cyl ConfigureFiles/example_cyl.txt
-    ./streamer_3d cfgs/example_3d.txt
+    ./streamer_3d  ConfigureFiles/example_3d.txt

-where the configuration files include the parameters that you want to use, see the examples in the **cfgs** directory.
+where the configuration files include the parameters that you want to use, see the examples in the **ConfigureFiles** directory.
 You can also specify multiple configuration files, like

     ./streamer_2d cfg_1.txt cfg_2.txt ...